BradleyCodeU/bradleycodeu.github.io/_apcsp/py/PyMagicTrick.md

 Complete the starter code to recreate a simple magic trick from [https://nrich.maths.org/1051](https://nrich.maths.org/1051)

-Create a [new Python project in Replit](https://replit.com/new/python3) and copy/paste the Starter Code below.
+Create a new Python project and copy/paste the Starter Code below.
 When finished, press the run button.
-If no errors, then show Mr Riley or turn in your Replit URL to Canvas.
+If no errors, then show Mr Riley.

 Starter Code: